Nepenthes infauna: Nepenthebionts

 Nepenthebionts are animals which are specialised to live inside Nepenthes pitchers and are totally dependent on them at least at some stage of their lives.
 Many species of mosquito larvae fall into this category.
 Examples include Culex rajah and Toxorhynchites rajah, which are named after Nepenthes rajah, as well as the related species Culex jenseni and Uranotaenia moultoni.

 Nepenthephiles

 Nepenthephiles are organisms that are frequently found in Nepenthes pitchers, but which are not completely dependent on them at any stage of their lives.
 Most animals that coexist with Nepenthes fall into this category.
-Examples include Misumenops nepenthicola, a crab spider that feeds on flies caught by Nepenthes, and Geosesarma malayanum, a species of crab.
+Examples include Henriksenia nepenthicola, a crab spider that feeds on flies caught by Nepenthes, and Geosesarma malayanum, a species of crab.

 Nepenthexenes

 Nepenthexenes are animals which are not normally associated with pitchers, but which are occasionally encountered in them.
 These are usually found if a pitcher becomes overloaded with putrefying prey, when it may be colonised by the larvae of various fly species.
 These simply feed on rotting matter regardless of whether it is found in pitchers.